bbepis/XUnity.AutoTranslator/README.md

 [ResourceRedirector]
 PreferredStoragePath=RedirectedResources ;Indicates the preferred storage for redirected resources in relation to the Auto Translator
-EnableTextAssetRedirector=False  ;Indicates if TextAssets should be redirected EnableLoggingUnhandledResources=False ;Indicates if the plugin should log the assets that has not been handled by a redirector
+EnableTextAssetRedirector=False  ;Indicates if TextAssets should be redirected LogAllLoadedResources=False      ;Indicates if the plugin should log to the console all loaded assets.
+Useful to determine what can be hooked
 EnableDumping=False              ;Indicates if translatable resources that are found should be dumped

 [Http]